 These people have serious roles in the overall success of the business.
 They will have specific information needs and will construct their own tactical plans to implement the company strategy.

 We believe that many of the skills that the owner has already developed, from the Solopreneur to the Small business stage, will continue to play an important role in the success of the business going forward.
-However, because the business will begin to separate into specialist areas, they will also develop their own specialist information needs and software tools.
+However, because the business will begin to separate into specialist areas, divisional Heads will also develop their own specialist information needs and software tools.

 Because of this complexity, 12Faces has not developed a Resource Catalogue for this group.
 Any and all of our resources may be of assistance.
 Managers are also a lot more experienced and likely to have clearer insight into what are the next steps in their business’s growth.
-Therefore, the strongest suggestion we can make is to avoid the creation of “silos” that lock up knowledge and information on efficiencies behind the doors of the specialisation.
+Therefore, the strongest suggestion we can make is to avoid the creation of “silos” that lock up knowledge and information behind the doors of the specialisation.

 The Owner as Investor

 At some point, the owner of a successful and substantial business may want to back off on the day to day management of the business.
-Alternatively, they may want to become much more selective about what aspects they spend their time in – particularly those they enjoy – and those they can delegate to a CEO.
+Alternatively, they may want to become much more selective about what aspects they spend their time on – particularly those they enjoy – and those they can delegate to a CEO.

 Bringing in a CEO to run the business, while the owner/founder continues to work in only some aspects of the business, is quite common in successful businesses.
 It happens even at the large end of town.
 Google went from Founders to hired CEO and then back to Founders/CEO.
 This was in order to get the specific skill set necessary for Google as it grew in size.